ismith1024/ismith1024.github.io/_posts/2019-04-09-Starbucks_Capstone.md

 #### Age

-The youngest users, those aged 18-30, were the most responive to BOGO and discount in general.
+The youngest users, those aged 18-30, were the most responsive to BOGO and discount in general.
 BOGO offers are shown here to demonstrate this.

 ![placeholder_1](https://ismith1024.github.io/images/bogo_tr_age20.png)